Welcome back – Miss McLeod and I hope you all had a wonderful half term break.

-- Create a PowerPoint presentation, which they will deliver to the class, on an aspect of the Indus Valley they have found particularly interesting.
+- Create a PowerPoint presentation, which they will deliver to the class, on a famous astronaut or a space-based film/TV programme.

-- Cook something using ingredients grown in the Indus Valley, such as grapes, dates, wheat, peas or pulses, to share with the class (no recipes containing nuts, please) and copy out and illustrate the recipe (by hand or using ICT) for those of us who are keen to replicate it at home.
+- Cook something traditionally eaten in a country other than the UK to celebrate Easter, to share with the class (no recipes containing nuts, please) and copy out and illustrate the recipe (by hand or using ICT) for those of us who are keen to replicate it at home.
 Please note that we are unable to reheat food and that if your child brings in something that is not easily portioned by being cut up (such as stewed fruit) we would very much appreciate disposable teaspoons/cups so that everyone who wishes to try it, may.

 In order that your child’s memory stick is not lost or damaged, and to avoid the risk of transferring viruses in either direction, please email electronic projects such as PowerPoints to the office, who will then forward them to us to share with the class.